biratrai/fullstack-project2/README.md

 	3. Once it is up and running, type vagrant ssh to log into it.
 This will log your terminal in to the virtual machine, and you'll get a Linux shell prompt.
 	4. Create database 'tournament.db'.
 To successfully create the database type psql tournament at the terminal.
 After that you'll be prompted into the psql prompt.
 To insert the two tables (PLAYERS and SCORES) copy the schema from the tournament.sql file and run the two query which will create players and scores table.
 To check for the list of tables within the database type \dt at the termimal, which will show players and scores table listed.
 And to quit from the terminal type \q or Control-D (^D).
+	Or, type psql -f tournament.sql to build the tables if you don't want manual approach.
 	5. Quit from the psql prompt.
 Go to the folder fullstack/vagrant/fullstack-project2 and type python tournament_test.py.

  You'll get the following successful scenario: